 The young adults born between the early 1980s and early 2000s, millennials are now a force to be reckoned with in the real estate arena, making up a large portion of the market and expected to be a significant factor in the market’s success.
-So a large portion of your marketing efforts needs to be aimed at trying to sell your home to millennial buyers in Los Angeles.
+So a large portion of your marketing efforts needs to be aimed at trying to sell your home to millennial buyers in Riverside.
 Your first step, though, is gaining an understanding of millennial home buyers because they differ from other and older target markets in several ways.

 Understanding Millennial Buyers

 Millennials make up the largest generation in American history, numbering around 90 million.
 They also exhibit some defining characteristics as home buyers, such as:

 Millennials perceive homeownership differently than their parents and grandparents.
 Instead of viewing ownership as an investment and a status symbol, millennials see it as a necessary rite of passage that marks their entry into independent adulthood.
 They also, in most cases, don’t expect to live in one home for more than 10 years.